 Apply for a Parental Order

-Put simply, a Parental Order is a legal method of transferring parenthood from the surrogate mother (and her partner, if she’s married) to the child’s intended parents.
+Put simply, a Parental Order is a legal method of transferring parenthood from the surrogate mother (and their spouse/partner, if they are married) to the child’s intended parent(s).

 An application for a Parental Order must be made before the child is six months old, but not before the child is six weeks old.

-To apply for a Parental Order, you must be genetically related to the child (i.e. the egg, embryo or sperm donor) and in a relationship where you and your partner are married, in a civil partnership or living together.
+To apply for a Parental Order, you must be genetically related to the child (i.e. the egg, embryo or sperm donor).

-If neither of you are genetically related to the child (i.e. you used donated sperm and eggs), your only option is adoption.
+If neither you nor your spouse/partner is genetically related to the child (i.e. you used donated sperm and eggs), your only option is adoption.
 If this is the route you’re taking, you must include a registered adoption agency in the surrogacy process.

 Get in touch with our surrogacy solicitors

-Our specialist surrogacy solicitors can advise you on a range of issues, including international surrogacy, legal rights of surrogates and parental rights.
-We work with people across the UK from our six offices in Bristol and the surrounding area, in Bedminster, Bishopston, Clifton, Kingswood, Queen Square and Thornbury.
+Our specialist surrogacy solicitors can advise you on a range of issues, including international surrogacy, the legal rights of surrogates and parental rights.
+We work with people across the UK from our offices in Bristol and the surrounding area, in Bedminster, Bishopston, Bristol city centre, Kingswood and Thornbury.